 Fever is usually absent or mild but occasionally can exceed 102° F (39° C).

 Diagnosis of E. coli Gastroenteritis

-Stool studies are not needed in most cases of acute diarrhea because they have a viral cause and are self-limited.
 Stool studies for a bacterial cause are indicated in patients with bloody or heme-positive stool, fever, moderate to severe diarrhea, or diarrhea lasting more than 7 days, in those 70 years old or older, or in those with inflammatory bowel disease or immunocompromising disorders such as HIV/AIDS.
-Stool studies are also indicated for those at high risk of spreading disease to others (eg, health care, day care, or food service workers), and during known or suspected outbreaks.
+Stool studies are also indicated for those at high risk of spreading disease to others (eg, health care, day care, or food service workers) and during known or suspected outbreaks.

 Each of the E. coli subtypes can be detected in stool by polymerase chain reaction (PCR) testing, typically using a multiplex PCR panel.
 Sometimes more than one organism is detected simultaneously, the clinical significance of which is unclear.